Coach to Expect Success

 Coach John Daly

-In Education for almost 33 years.
-Around coaching girls basketball for almost 40 years.
+In Education for 34 years & recently, I decided to retire from full-time teaching.
+Started coaching girls basketball in 1981 & still around the game today.
 Looking to share insights, thoughts and ideas to help everyone find their own piece of success.

 Archives